 "...
 W-o-o-ow.
 I feel really bad for you now, cause you can't really call yourself a witch if you're afraid of the dead."
 Lirus teased.

 "Okay, okay.
-I'm just saying-- I didn't mean to offend you.
-Now, come on, how about we go before more of those guys show up?"
+I'm just saying.
+Now come on, how about we go before more of those guys show up?"
 Lirus suggested.

 But then she noticed the slashes on the soldier's arm, quickly switching from being upset to concern for him: